danmcmullen/danmcmullen.github.io/TextListing.md

 Open the **list.txt** file by double clicking on it, find **list.txt** in the list and delete it.
 ![remove list.txt](TextListing/r5.png)

-You are now able to rename the text file to some thing more appropriate like  It may also be copied into a Word document or converted to a PDF for delivery.
+You are now able to rename the text file to some thing more appropriate.
+It may also be copied into a Word document or converted to a PDF for delivery.